Bumblebig/Bumblebig/README.md

 ### Hi there 👋, I'm Abdurrahman

-I am a Passionate software engineer with a focus on web development and a love for open source.
+I am a Passionate software engineer with a focus on web development and Artificial Intelligence.

 <br/>
 Skills: